respoke/docs/src/js-library/screen-sharing.md

 ##Adding Screen Sharing to Your Application
-Once you have SSL working and have your Chrome Extension in place, it's time for the fun stuff: the code!
+Once you have HTTPS working and have your Chrome Extension in place, it's time for the fun stuff: the code!

 Adding screen sharing to your application is actually quite easy.
 You need a reference to the Endpoint you want to share your screen with